 According to the U.S. Equal Employment Opportunity Commission (EEOC), sexual harassment in the workplace is described as an inappropriate sexual advance, comment, or quid pro quo.
 It can be of physical nature, or verbal nature.
 Both the victim and the one who is doing the harassing can be either male or female.
 It is, technically, against the law for someone to sexually harass another person in the workplace and beyond.

-A 2016 EEOC study showed that 1 in 4 women will be the victim of sexual harassment in the workplace.
-This is a conservative statistic, considering the study saw anywhere from 25% to 85% of women having been the victim of workplace sexual harassment.
-EEOC also estimates that 75% of those who are victims to these hostile work environments will not report their harassment.
+A 2016 EEOC study showed that one in four women will be the victim of sexual harassment in the workplace.
+This is a conservative statistic, considering the study saw anywhere from 25 to 85 percent of women having been the victim of workplace sexual harassment.
+EEOC also estimates that 75 percent of those who are victims to these hostile work environments will not report their harassment.

 With the staggering number of employees experiencing sexual assault, harassment, and sex discrimination, a question on many people’s minds might be why this conduct doesn’t get reported, especially considering the sexual harassment policy and anti-discrimination laws in the country.
 And while this may be baffling to many, the reasons make a whole lot of sense.

 Here are just a few reasons employees don’t report sexual assault in the workplace.